This blog post was updated on October 20, 2015.

 When promoting an event via a press release, social media, or other content, it helps to identify the time zone for any times you have listed.
 This is especially true if you are targeting a broad audience with your message.

-For instance, if your event is taking place in Chicago, but you are hosting a webcast of the event that will be readily available online, you may want to specify the event starts at 2pm Central Time.
-This way, potential audience members in New York know to tune in at 3pm Eastern Time.
+For instance, if your event is taking place in Chicago, but you are hosting a webcast of the event that’s available online, you should specify the event starts at 2 p.m.
+Central Time so that audience members in New York know to tune in at 3 p.m.
+Eastern Time.

-If you do decide to include the time zone, be careful.
-There are a couple mistakes waiting to happen that you can easily prevent:
+If you do decide to include the time zone, though, be careful.
+There are a couple mistakes waiting to happen that you can easily prevent.

 Convert between time zones correctly

-On occasion you may need to include the time of an event in multiple time zones.
-For instance, your sentence could read: “Our chairman and chief executive officer will be presenting at the conference on May 17, 2011 at 12:45 p.m.
+There will be many occasions where you’ll need to include the time of an event in multiple time zones, as in the following sentence: “Our chairman and chief executive officer will be presenting at the conference on May 17 at 12:45 p.m.
 ET / 2:45 p.m.
 PT.”

 Although these are both easy mistakes to make, they are also easy to prevent.
 I always recommend using an online time zone converter (The Time Now and Time and Date sites are two easy-to-use examples), especially if you need to verify time zones in different countries.

 Daylight Saving vs. Standard Time

 Daylight Saving Time, which refers to when we “spring ahead” by one hour, begins in the U.S. in late winter.
 It ends during fall when we switch to Standard Time by “falling back” one hour.
 You can learn more about Daylight Saving Time, including upcoming beginning and end dates at timeanddate.com/time/dst.

-When we spring ahead and fall back, it’s important to not just remember to change your clocks, but also keep an eye out for the correct usage of EDT and EST in your news releases.
+When we spring ahead and fall back, it’s important to not just remember to change your clocks, but also keep an eye out for the correct usage of EDT and EST in your content, including press releases.

-Although this mistake most commonly occurs around the months we make the switch, the rare EST vs. EDT typo does crop up on occasion throughout the year.
+Although this mistake most commonly occurs around the months we make the switch, the rare EST vs. EDT typo does crop up in press releases throughout the year.

 Although Daylight Saving and Standard Time are common references in the United States, not all countries use it or they recognize it at different times of the year.
 If you plan on targeting your announcement to a specific international audience, World Clocks can provide you with the correct local times if you want to include them in your announcement.